You are here

 Protect Your Vacation Investment

-Safeguard your trip and your peace of mind with an optional travel insurance plan through Generali.
+Safeguard your trip and your peace of mind with an optional travel insurance plan through Generali Global Assistance.
 This optional travel insurance plan provides a wide array of coverages including, but not limited to, trip cancellation, trip interruption, travel delay, emergency assistantce and transportation, etc. Travelers who purchase this plan also receive Teledoc membership for their trip.
 Additional benefits under the plan include concierge services, identity theft resolution, and roadside asistance.
 For a very small percentage of your total folio cost, Margaret Rudd & Associates highly suggests adding the optional plan to your reservation.
 It can be purchased at the time of booking or any time prior to making your final payment on the folio/reservation.

 Frequently Asked Questions